arcanis/typanion/website/docs/predicates/cascading.md

 const validate = t.isJSON(schema?);
 ```

 Ensure that the values are valid JSON, and optionally match them against a nested schema.
+Because it's a cascading predicate, it has no bearing on the type inference, and as a result doesn't support coercion.
+For a JSON predicate that supports coercion, check [`isPayload`](types.md#isPayload).

 ## `isLowerCase`